 - Secure access to La Trobe systems by La Trobe staff working from home, and whilst travelling.

-- La Trobe internal services (eg. sensitive corporate applications such as SAP or internally published web pages, etc) that are not available to the public will be available via VPN throughout the world at any Internet access point.
+- La Trobe internal services (for example, sensitive corporate applications such as SAP or internally published web pages, etc) that are not available to the public will be available via VPN throughout the world at any Internet access point.

 - Provides improved authentication and privacy when accessing La Trobe via the Internet.